Hieromon/AutoConnect/mkdocs/adcpcontrol.md

   </tr>
 </table>

-The [**retainPortal**](apiconfig.md#retainportal) specifies the continuity of the captive portal after [AutoConnect::begin](api.md#begin) and allows the captive portal would be launched after the Sketch execution has transitioned into the **loop** function.
-When AutoConnect establishes a WiFi connection while the captive portal with [AutoConnect::begin](api.md#begin), it stops the DNS server to close the captive portal leaving SoftAP is running.
+The [**retainPortal**](apiconfig.md#retainportal) specifies the continuity of the captive portal after [AutoConnect::begin](api.md#begin), allowing the captive portal would be launched after the Sketch execution has transitioned into the **loop** function.
+When AutoConnect establishes a WiFi connection while in the captive portal within [AutoConnect::begin](api.md#begin), it stops the DNS server to close the captive portal with SoftAP still running.
 In this situation, if the Sketch loses the established WiFi connection while executing the loop function, it can reopen the captive portal.

 However, this behavior can be redundant depending on the Sketch characteristics.
-In such a case, you can prevent to start captive portal during the `loop()` by setting [**autoRise**](apiconfig.md#autorise) to **false**.
+In such a case, you can prevent to starting the captive portal during the `loop()` by [**autoRise**](apiconfig.md#autorise) setting to **false**.

 ## Captive portal start detection